chrishutchinson/cardkit/README.md

 ## Running locally

+CardKit currently requires Node.js 8, which you can install using `nvm` and running:

+    $ nvm use

 To run a sample UI locally, run: `$ npm start`

 You can optionally pass a port like so: `$ npm start -- --port=8080`